ApexSharp Functions

 Heroku.

-Net Core using Buildpacks
+Net Core using Paketo Buildpacks

 Connect to Heroku Postgres, Radis, and Apache Kafka, as all of them have C# drivers